We’ve been following a gold torc through history.

 “Worthington will wait.”

 “Worthington is getting impatient.
 So are your readers.
-Have you looked at any of your social media outlets lately?
+Have you looked at your Facebook or Twitter accounts lately?
 You might be surprised at the number of cranky people you’ll find there.
 You promised them another book ten months ago.”

 “I’m tossing around a few ideas.”

-With the sun setting behind Turkey Ridge, Ann dropped into the cabin’s flagstone footprint.
-An open laptop illuminated Yve’s face.
-She lifted a bottle of wine from the floor next to her lawn chair.
+Ann ignited the last of the tiki torches bordering the cabin’s flagstone footprint.
+In the twilight, an open laptop turned Maggie’s ivory skin sky blue.
+She lifted a bottle from the floor next to her lawn chair.
 “Want a glass?”

 Ann shook her head.

 “I’m fine.”
-Ann lit a citronella torch and sank onto a bench she’d placed at the hearth, a feature she intended to convert into an outdoor oven.
-Mike had hated the idea.
-Like her parents, he’d considered the cabin an eyesore, and he’d wanted to level it—even hired a bulldozer on the sly shortly before their breakup—but Ann had threatened to chain herself to the chimney, and by god, she’d have done it.
+Ann sank onto a bench near the ancient hearth, a feature she always intended to convert into an outdoor pizza oven.
+Mike hated the idea.
+Like her parents, he considered the cabin an eyesore, useful only to snakes and rodents.
+He wanted to level it—even hired a bulldozer on the sly shortly before their breakup—but Ann threatened to chain herself to the chimney.
+By God, she’d have done it, too.

 “You knew about the baby already, didn’t you?”
-Yve asked.
+Maggie asked.

-“Why didn’t you say anything?”
-Yve slid her laptop into its case and set it on the floor.
+“Why didn’t you tell me?”
+Maggie closed her laptop and set it on the slabs.
 “I’m your best friend.
 We should have talked about this.”

 “What’s to talk about?
 My husband—”

-“—left me for a younger woman and had a baby with her.”
+“—left me for a younger woman and made a baby with her.”

 “Don’t call her that.
 She’s a brainless tramp.”

 “And that makes her amazing, right?”
-Yve rolled her eyes.
-“Wow, she squirted a baby out of her ass.
+Maggie rolled her eyes.
+“Wow, Chelsea squirted a baby out of her ass.
 Nobody’s ever done that before.”

 “Look around you.
 Where are you?”